-Christmas market aside, Tivoli Gardens is one of the best places to visit in Copenhagen whatever the time of year.
-Nevertheless, I actually think ‘the oldest theme park in the world’ is most magical in Winter!
+Christmas market aside, a trip to Tivoli Gardens is one of the best things to do in Copenhagen in winter.

 I will say however that a trip to Trivoli can get quite expensive.
 This is because you have to pay for each ride on-top of the £15 entry fee.
 This means a visit might not be top of your list of ‘what to do in Copenhagen’ if you’re visiting the city on a budget…

 3) Nyhavn (New Harbour) –

 You haven’t been to Copenhagen if you don’t visit the iconic Nyhavn area.
 This colourful waterfront is what most people picture when they think of the city!
 Although touristy, its the part of Copenhagen I found most beautiful.
 Thus, its somewhere you really don’t want to miss, even in the cold!